-Mavrilimumab is an investigational monoclonal antibody inhibitor targeting granulocyte-macrophage colony stimulating factor receptor alpha ("GM-CSFR α ").
+Mavrilimumab is an investigational monoclonal antibody inhibitor targeting granulocyte-macrophage colony stimulating factor receptor alpha ("GM-CSFRα").
 In 2017, we licensed exclusive worldwide rights in all indications to mavrilimumab from MedImmune, Limited ("MedImmune").
 We are pursuing collaborative study agreements to evaluate the potential of mavrilimumab in rare cardiovascular diseases where the GM-CSF mechanism has been implicated.
 We previously evaluated mavrilimumab in giant cell arteritis ("GCA"), a chronic inflammatory disease of the medium-to-large arteries, and COVID-19-related acute respiratory distress syndrome ("ARDS").

-Vixarelimab is an investigational monoclonal antibody inhibitor of signaling through oncostatin M receptor beta ("OSMR β "), which was previously part of our portfolio of immune-modulating assets.
+Vixarelimab is an investigational monoclonal antibody inhibitor of signaling through oncostatin M receptor beta ("OSMR^β"), which was previously part of our portfolio of immune-modulating assets.
 In September 2022, we closed an agreement granting Genentech, Inc. and F. Hoffmann-La Roche Ltd (collectively, "Genentech") an exclusive worldwide license to develop and commercialize vixarelimab.
 Pursuant to such agreement, we have agreed to complete our inprogress Phase 2b dose-ranging clinical trial of vixarelimab for the treatment of prurigo nodularis, a chronic inflammatory skin condition.

 Our ability to generate product revenue sufficient to achieve sustained corporate profitability will depend heavily on the continued commercialization of ARCALYST and the development and eventual commercialization of one or more of our current or future product candidates, if approved.
 While our ARCALYST collaboration with Regeneron has achieved profitability, such profits remain small compared to our total net losses and there is no guarantee that our ARCALYST collaboration with Regeneron will remain profitable in the future.
-In addition, payments and royalties arising from out-licensing, collaboration or other similar agreements, though potentially substantial, are often isolated events and cannot be relied upon to generate significant and sustained revenue.
-For the three months ended March 31, 2023, our net losses were \$12.3 million.
-As of March 31, 2023, we had an accumulated deficit of \$504.3 million.
-We expect to incur operating losses for the foreseeable future as we advance our product candidates through preclinical and clinical development and, ultimately, seek regulatory approval.
+In addition, payments and royalties arising from outlicensing, collaboration or other similar agreements, though potentially substantial, are often isolated events and cannot be relied upon to generate significant and sustained revenue.
+For the three and six months ended June 30, 2023, our net income was \$15.0 million and \$2.7 million, respectively, primarily as a result of the release of our deferred US tax asset valuation allowance; however, as of June 30, 2023, we had an accumulated deficit of \$489.3 million.
+Notwithstanding the foregoing, we expect to incur operating losses for the foreseeable future as we advance our product candidates through preclinical and clinical development and, ultimately, seek regulatory approval.
 In addition, we expect to continue to incur significant expenses related to product manufacturing, including technology transfer costs, marketing, sales and distribution of ARCALYST.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.

-As of March 31, 2023, we had cash, cash equivalents and short-term investments of \$187.5 million.
+As of June 30, 2023, we had cash, cash equivalents and short-term investments of \$185.0 million.
 We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the date of issuance of the unaudited consolidated financial statements included in this Quarterly Report.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "- Liquidity and Capital Resources."
 Our future viability is dependent on our ability to fund our operations through sales of ARCALYST and/or raise additional capital, such as through debt or equity offerings, as needed.